 Even with a set of winter tires on your car, driving through certain national parks or crossing mountainous terrain may require tire chains.
 Learning how to install tire chains takes a little practice to avoid common issues, like buying chains that are the wrong size for your car.
-Here’s a quick guide to getting the job done right.
+Here’s a quick guide to installing tire chains and getting the job done right.

 You may have invested in a set of winter tires for the season, thinking that they’re sufficient.
 In some cases, however, they are not — especially where road regulations and treacherous conditions come in.

 If you live in California, Colorado, Neveda, Oregon, or Washington you may be required to have snow chains to travel some roads during winter.
-Indeed, if you take certain roads in the Sierra Nevada, the California Department of Transportation (Caltrans) may require you to install chains before permitting you to continue on your journey.
+Indeed, if you take certain roads in the Sierra Nevada, the California Department of Transportation (Caltrans) may require you to install car or truck tire chains before permitting you to continue on your journey.
 Caltrans puts such requirements in place when the roads are covered in packed-down snow, as only chains supply the grip necessary to safely traverse the terrain.

 Choosing the Right Tire Chains

 If you don’t yet have tire chains for your car, you’ll need to shop for them.
-Tire chains are designed for specific tire sizes — you don’t want to deflate your tires, possibly damaging them to make the chains fit.
+Tire chains for snow are designed for specific tire sizes — you don’t want to deflate your tires, possibly damaging them to make the chains fit.
 Make sure to check your owner’s manual for any specific information about tire chain use or type.
 This also means making sure there is enough clearance around the tire for the tire chains.
 You will need to verify that your installed tire and wheel package is compatible with tire chain usage.

-NAPA Know How spoke with two tire safety experts, who explained: “There should be, on average, a minimum of 12 chains crossing the tire.
-Before your journey, take time to learn how to install and remove the chains efficiently by following the manufacturer recommendations.”
+NAPA spoke with two tire safety experts, who explained: “There should be, on average, a minimum of 12 chains crossing the tire.
+Before your journey, take time to learn how to install snow chains and remove them again efficiently by following the manufacturer recommendations.”
 The best time to practice installing snow chains is before you need them, so pick a nice day when you can take your time to learn the process.
 That way you aren’t fumbling in the freezing cold facing what looks like a chain puzzle.

 How to Install Tire Chains in 6 Steps